-But afterwards, I bowed out early and told my friend, “I FELT MY BRAIN SHUTTING DOWN.”
+But afterward, I bowed out early and told my friend, “I FELT MY BRAIN SHUTTING DOWN.”
 I could tell my emotions were just stable enough for mild socializing, but I was TIRED and I removed myself before I erupted into tears watching my friend’s kid at their swim meets SIMPLY BECAUSE I WAS TOO TIRED.

-Learning how important sleep was to my emotions was VERY KEY because if I’m tired, I know to be on the look out for situations to avoid.
+Learning how important sleep was to my emotions was VERY KEY because if I’m tired, I know to be on the lookout for situations to avoid.
 Don’t discussion conflicting parenting theories with my husband when I’m tired.
 Don’t discuss politics with Trump-voting loved ones when I’m tired.
 Don’t discipline my kids when I’m tired.
-(That one is hard to avoid, obviously, but y’all – I’m a terrible Mother when I’m tired.
+(That one is hard to avoid, obviously, but y’all – I’m a terrible mother when I’m tired.
 I really should just avoid them entirely.)
 And from last night: Don’t be around people who might not understand if you randomly cry when you’re tired.
 I mean, I’m a crier on a GOOD day, I cry at sappy commercials and kid’s art when I’m well-rested.

 So, yeah.
 Learning to remove yourself before embarrassing yourself is key.

-I got some rest, but I’ll probably try to take another nap today because I have to drive back tonight and have a long run at 5:30am tomorrow.
-This routine of driving to Knoxville for 3-4 days of every week to help my Mom has definitely made it harder to keep my sleep levels in the “healthy” range, so I’m relying a lot more on naps when I can.
+I got some rest, but I’ll probably try to take another nap today because I have to drive back tonight and have a long run at 5:30 am tomorrow.
+This routine of driving to Knoxville for 3-4 days of every week to help my Mom has made it harder to keep my sleep levels in the “healthy” range, so I’m relying a lot more on naps when I can.
 Anything to keep on the “light” side of existing, because no matter how regulated my anxiety and depression are on a GOOD day, even if I’ve not had a BAD day in a while, being tired will toss all of that out in the garbage.
-I make TERRIBLE self-care decisions when I’m tired and I tend to make EVEN WORSE interpersonal relationship decisions which creates ripples of darkness than can last for days.
+I make TERRIBLE self-care decisions when I’m tired and I tend to make EVEN WORSE interpersonal relationship decisions which create ripples of darkness than can last for days.

 Nope.
 I have learned not to do that.
 I insist on naps and early bedtimes instead.
 No one has time for that shit.